Phedimus takesimensis (Nakai) 't Hart

 How to Grow and Care for Phedimus takesimensis

-Light: These light-loving plants will tolerate light shade or partial shade, but they prefer full sun and grow best in warmer environments.
+Light: These light-loving plants will tolerate light or partial shade, but they prefer full sun and grow best in warmer environments.

 Soil: Phedimus thrive in any well-drained soil.
 Good drainage is critical for preventing root rot or fungal diseases.